eliseshaffer/portfolio/src/_posts/2020-09-21-transition-year-one.md

 layout: post
 title: Transition, Year One
 date: 2020-09-21T18:41:55.907Z
+excerpt: "I sat at my computer on September 16th, staring at the email I’d spent the last week composing.
+I read over it again as so many feelings washed over me.
+I was anxious, but excited.
+My hand hovered over the send button.
+This was an email I couldn’t take back.
+I reread the email one final time, took a deep breath, closed my eyes and hit “send.”
+It was done."
 ---
 I sat at my computer on September 16th, staring at the email I’d spent the last week composing.
 I read over it again as so many feelings washed over me.
 I was anxious, but excited.
 My hand hovered over the send button.
 This was an email I couldn’t take back.
 I reread the email one final time, took a deep breath, closed my eyes and hit “send.”
 It was done.